conda-forge/cfep/cfep-22.md

 This alternatives renames outputs to `{{ name|lower }}{{ so_major_version }}`.
 This is not backward compatible and would require migrating all downstream packages to the new output names.
+However, it does enable installing multiple ABI versions simultaneously (if you don't mind refactoring to prevent clobbering).

 ### Prepending ABI to package version